dlops-io/data-labeling/README.md

 - Make sure you are inside the `data-labeling` folder and open a terminal at this location
 - Run `sh docker-shell.sh` or `docker-shell.bat` for windows

 This will run our Label Studio container in the background.
-Note that you won’t see an interactive window, as we’ll be interacting with Label Studio through a browser.
+Note that you won't see an interactive window, as we'll be interacting with Label Studio through a browser.

 To verify that the container is running, open another terminal and run docker container ls.
 You should see something similar to this: